routechoiceslivegps/routechoices-server/README.md

 Routechoices server
 ===================

-Server applications for the Routechoices.com live GPS tracking solution dedicatged to orienteering sports.
+Server applications for the Routechoices.com live GPS tracking solution for orienteering and other outdoor sports.

 It includes: